fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 })
 ```

-We can access the response to a [cy.request](https://docs.cypress.io/api/commands/request.html) with the _then_ method.
-Under the hood <i>cy.request</i>, like all Cypress commands, are [promises](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Promises).
+We can access to the response of a [cy.request](https://docs.cypress.io/api/commands/request.html) with the [_then_](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#The-Cypress-Command-Queue) method.
+Under the hood <i>cy.request</i>, like all Cypress commands, are [asynchronous](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Commands-Are-Asynchronous).
 The callback function saves the details of a logged-in user to localStorage, and reloads the page.
 Now there is no difference to a user logging in with the login form.

-If and when we write new tests to our application, we have to use the login code in multiple places.
-We should make it a [custom command](https://docs.cypress.io/api/cypress-api/custom-commands.html).
+If and when we write new tests to our application, we have to use the login code in multiple places, we should make it a [custom command](https://docs.cypress.io/api/cypress-api/custom-commands.html).

 Custom commands are declared in <i>cypress/support/commands.js</i>.
 The code for logging in is as follows: